Real-time AI: what is it and why it needs streaming data

 Think of a live customer service chat where the AI responds in real time using internal company content and the customer's current inquiry, or gives the human agent immediate, context-aware assistance based on prior successful conversations for similar inquiries.
 Human agents can also replay the entire conversation later for training purposes, since it's all conveniently logged.

-A few popular technologies that enable event streaming for real-time AI include Redpanda, Apache Kafka®, Apache Pulsar, Amazon Kinesis, and Azure Event Hubs.
+A few popular technologies that enable data streaming for real-time AI include Redpanda, Apache Kafka®, and Apache Pulsar, alongside cloud-native options like Amazon Kinesis and Azure Event Hubs.

 So, how do you put together a scalable architecture for real-time AI?
 Well, to cite the report,